NEW 2018 GRANTS ROUND OPEN

 Stage one – preliminary application

-Preliminary application forms are reviewed and shortlisted by the Research Committee in July 2016.
-Successful applicants will be invited to complete a full application by October 2016.
+Preliminary applications are reviewed and shortlisted by the Research Committee in June 2017.
+Successful applicants will be invited to complete a full application by September 2017.

 Stage two – full application

 Full applications will be sent for peer review to external reviewers.
-The Research Committee will meet to consider the full application and peer review feedback.
-A final decision will be made by the Board of Trustees in April 2017.
+The Research Committee will meet to consider the full application and peer review feedback in March 2018.
+A final decision will be made by the Board of Trustees in April 2018.

 Applications should be submitted to firstname.lastname@example.org.